abrasive/shairport/README.md

 Running Shairport 2.0
 ---------------------
 The `-L` setting is for the amount of latency -- the units are frames, with 44,100 frames to the second.
 Although 99,400 frames  is slightly more than two seconds, it sounds good -- YMMV.
-For the built-in soundcard on the Raspberry Pi, a latency of about 98500 seems to be better.

 Examples
 --------
 The first is an example of a standard Ubuntu based laptop:

-`shairport -d -L 99400 -a "Shairport 2.0" -- -d hw:0`
+`shairport -d -a "Shairport 2.0" -- -d hw:0`

 In the following are examples of the Raspberry Pi and the NSLU2 -- little-endian and a big-endian ARM systems running OpenWrt.
 For best results, including getting true mute and instant response to volume control and pause commands, you should access the hardware volume controls as shown.
 Use `amixer` or `alsamixer` or similar to discover the name of the volume controller to be used after the `-c` option.

 For a Raspberry Pi using its internal soundcard that drives the headphone jack:

-`shairport -d -L 99400 -a "Shairport 2.0" -- -d hw:0 -t hardware -c PCM`
+`shairport -d -a "Shairport 2.0" -- -d hw:0 -t hardware -c PCM`

 For a Raspberry Pi driving a Topping TP30 Digital Amplifier, which has an integrated USB DAC:

-`shairport -d -a Kitchen -L 99400 -- -d hw:1 -t hardware -c PCM`
+`shairport -d -a Kitchen -- -d hw:1 -t hardware -c PCM`

 For a cheapo "3D Sound" USB card (Stereo output and input only) on a Raspberry Pi:

-`shairport -d -L 99400 -a "Shairport 2.0" -- -d hw:1 -t hardware -c Speaker`
+`shairport -d -a "Shairport 2.0" -- -d hw:1 -t hardware -c Speaker`

 For a first generation Griffin iMic on a Raspberry Pi:

-`shairport -d -L 99400 -a "Shairport 2.0" -- -d hw:1 -t hardware -c PCM`
+`shairport -d -a "Shairport 2.0" -- -d hw:1 -t hardware -c PCM`

 For an NSLU2, which has no internal soundcard, there appears to be a bug in ALSA -- you can not specify a device other than "default".
 Thus:

 On an NSLU2, to drive a first generation Griffin iMic:

-`shairport -d -L 99400 -a "Shairport 2.0" -- -t hardware -c PCM`
+`shairport -d -a "Shairport 2.0" -- -t hardware -c PCM`

 On an NSLU2, to drive the "3D Sound" USB card:

-`shairport -d -L 99400 -a "Shairport 2.0" -- -t hardware -c Speaker`
+`shairport -d -a "Shairport 2.0" -- -t hardware -c Speaker`

 Latency
 -------
-The latency you set with the -L option is the exact time from a sound signal's original timestamp until that signal actually "appears" on the output of the DAC, irrespective of any internal delays, processing times, etc. in the computer.
-Thus, to get perfect audio synchronisation, the latency should be the same for all Shairport 2.0 devices, no matter what output devices they use -- build-in audio, USB DACs, etc. In the writer's experience, this is true.
+Latency is the exact time from a sound signal's original timestamp until that signal actually "appears" on the output of the DAC, irrespective of any internal delays, processing times, etc. in the computer.
+From listening tests, it seems that there are two latencies in current use:

-(When you're checking latency, be aware that many noise-cancelling headphones add a short but noticeable delay to their audio output.)

-What is slightly curious is that the latency that most closely matches that of the Airport Express is around 99,400 frames, a little over the two seconds that most people report as the Airport Express's latency.
+* If the source is iTunes, then a latency of 99,400 frames seems to bring Shairport into exact synchronisation both with the speakers on the iTunes computer itself and with AirPort Extreme receivers.
+* If the source is an AppleTV, the latency seems to be exactly 88,200 frames.
+The AppleTV, iPod, iPad and iPhone all identify themselves as AirPlay sources, so they all have a latency set, by default, to 88,200.

+Shairport has default latencies for these two types of sources: 99,400 frames for iTunes and 88,200 for all AirPlay devices -- iPods, iPads, iPhones and Apple TV.

+You can set an iTunes latency with the -i or --iTunesLatency option (e.g. -i 99400 or --iTunesLatency=99400).
+Similarly you can set an AirPlay latency with the -A or --AirPlayLatency option.
+If you set a latency with -L it overrides both the AirPLay and iTunes latency values.
+Basically, you shouldn't use it except for experimentation.

 Some Statistics
 ---------------
 If you run Shairport from the command line without daemonising it (omit the `-d`), and if you turn on one level of verbosity (include `-v`), e.g. as follows for the Raspberry Pi with "3D Sound" card:

-`shairport -L 99400 -a "Shairport 2.0" -v -- -d hw:1 -t hardware -c Speaker`
+`shairport -a "Shairport 2.0" -v -- -d hw:1 -t hardware -c Speaker`

 it will print statistics like this occasionally: